-Current Boos custom countertop lead times are 8 weeks.
+Current Boos custom countertop (and cutting board) lead times are 4 weeks.

 John Boos is the Top-Selling Butcher Block Brand Worldwide

 Boos & Co. made the very first butcher block more than a century ago - way back in 1887.
 Today, when people think of butcher blocks they typically think of “Boos Blocks.”
 If you're searching for a recognized and trusted brand name, John Boos is it.
 Boos & Co. makes countertops for residential, commercial and industrial applications; for kitchens and dining rooms; offices and retail stores; workbenches and manufacturing plants.